Table of Contents

 The problem with this is that water will find a way to get in between those spaces of chains, or spaghetti to give you a visual again.

-If you ever left a water glass on top of a table and seen a white ring form underneath it that is water forming in those for microscopic gaps.
+If you ever left a water glass on top of a table and seen a white ring appear underneath it that is water forming in those microscopic gaps.

 The water will have a hard time evaporating in those spaces and turned into a hazy cloud underneath the surface.